canonical/subiquity/doc/reference/autoinstall-reference.rst

 If ``geoip`` is set to ``true`` and one of the candidate primary mirrors has the special value ``country-mirror``, a request is made to ``https://geoip.ubuntu.com/lookup``.
 Subiquity then sets the mirror URI to ``http://CC.archive.ubuntu.com/ubuntu`` where ``CC`` is the country code returned by the lookup.
 If this section is not interactive, the request expires after 10 seconds.

-If the legacy behaviour (i.e., without mirror-selection) is in use, the geolocation request is made if the mirror to be used is the default, and its URI is replaced by the proper country mirror URI.
+If the legacy behavior (i.e., without mirror-selection) is in use, the geolocation request is made if the mirror to be used is the default, and its URI is replaced by the proper country mirror URI.

 Examples: